njtierney/yahtsee/tests/testthat/_snaps/fit-hts.md

 # fit_hts fails when valid family not used

     Must provide valid likelihood family
-    x You provided: 'gas'
+    x You provided: "gas"
-    i Did you mean: 'gev' and 'gp'? i See `?INLA::inla.models()$likelihood` for all likelihoods
+    i Did you mean: "gev" and "gp"? i See `?INLA::inla.models()$likelihood` for all likelihoods

 # fit_hts fails when family specified twice